 - Find an approved program at an eligible institution.

 - Complete the Fast Track application, available through the State Student Financial Aid Portal.
-Register for the portal and complete your Fast Track application online.
+Register for the portal and complete your Fast Track application.
 Find the Fast Track application listed under the “Estimate Eligibility” tab.
 Choose the academic year and scroll down to apply.

 Missouri Department of Higher Education & Workforce Development